trueheart78/trueheart78.com/resume.md

 ![Taylor Swift - Hello][taylor-hi]

-I love writing Ruby & Go :sparkling_heart:, rocking out to Taylor Swift :notes:, and using gifs and emoji to make others smile :smile:.
+I love writing Ruby :sparkling_heart:, rocking out to Taylor Swift :notes:, and using gifs and emoji to make others smile :smile:.

-I've been writing software professionally for nearly 20 years, leaning strongly towards back-end development. 🥳
+I've been writing software professionally for two decades as a back-end developer. 🥳

-I enjoy empathetic, lighthearted, collaborative teams, that I can learn from. 💗
+I enjoy empathetic, light-hearted teams where I can be a collaborative and supportive member. 💗

 <a id='strengths'></a>
 ## :muscle: Strengths [:top:][top]

 ![Taylor Swift - Strong][taylor-strong]

-* I :heart: Ruby & Go.
-I love the communities, and the languages.
+* I :heart: Ruby.
+I love the community, and the language.
-* I love to write human-readable code. ⌨️
+* I love to write human-readable, intent-revealing code. 🤔
-* I really enjoy working and collaborating with others. 🎙️
+* I enjoy being a strong and supportive team member. 🫂
-* I adore my colleagues, and will _always_ make time for them, regardless of skill level.👂🏼
+* I love to support and empower others.👂🏼

 <a id='aspirations'></a>
 ## :raising_hand: Aspirations [:top:][top]